 Please note: this Policy applies to Ninth Wave Inc. (collectively, “Ninth Wave”, “we”, “our”, and “us”).

 Ninth Wave is the leading enabler of secure data connectivity between financial institutions and third-party applications such as Fintech apps, accounting solutions, tax prep software and other consumer and business solutions (collectively, “financial applications”).
-Our technology has been deployed for over a decade at the world’s leading financial institutions, and current clients include three of the top five US banks and nine of the top ten US wealth managers.
+Our technology has been deployed for over a decade at the world’s leading financial institutions, and current clients include three of the top five U.S. banks and eight of the top ten U.S. wealth managers.

 Our goal with this Policy is to provide a simple and straightforward explanation of what information Ninth Wave collects from and about end users (“End User Information”) of our financial application clients, and how we use and share that information.